If you haven't tried Fantasy Premier League Draft The Scout explains how it works.

 Q. What is a mock draft?

-The Scout: This is a new addition to FPL Draft this season, allowing you to experience the draft process before doing one for real.
+The Scout: This allows you to experience the draft process before doing one for real.

 Say how many teams you want to be in a draft league with and the draft will take place within 30 minutes after the first team joins.